 The reason Survey Junkie exists is to make money off of you signing up to other survey sites through them, so they’re basically playing piggy in the middle.

-Watch out for an avalance of spam flooding into your inbox
+Watch out for an avalanche of spam flooding your inbox

 As I said before, it’s in their best interest for them to get you signed up to as many different sites as possible and some of these sites will sell your personal information on.